 As a food, moringa contains a large number of nutrients, including vitamins A, B, C, K and E, minerals like iron, potassium and calcium, and antioxidants, phytonutrients and fiber, Myers says.
 Moringa also contains the nine amino acids needed to form a complete protein, which is rare among plant sources of food and is generally derived from animal sources.

 Moringa offers a number of health benefits, such as boosting the immune system, improving digestion, and supporting skin, muscle and bone health, Myers says.
 Moringa can also boost energy and promote healthy blood sugar levels in individuals who already have normal ranges, he adds.

-A good source of iron, beta-carotene, potassium and calcium, moringa possesses antioxidants that may help prevent cardiovascular disease, some studies suggest (2).
-In addition, studies have also suggested that the components of the moringa plant can help treat diabetes (3).
+A good source of iron, beta-carotene, potassium and calcium, moringa possesses antioxidants that may help support cardiovascular health, some studies suggest (2).
+In addition, studies have also suggested that the components of the moringa plant may help promote normal blood sugar levels (3).
 It’s important to note, however, that more research is needed to further substantiate both of these claims.

 Moringa has also been proven as an excellent source of iron for people with anemia (4).
 Like other leafy greens, moringa contains high levels of non-heme iron (the type of iron found in plants).
 Moringa has seven times the amount of iron as spinach and six times the amount of iron as kale (5).

 As with all supplements and herbs, talk to your doctor or medical care professional before taking any new products, Myers says, as some medications can interact with supplements and natural herbs.
 In addition, Myers recommends talking to a specialist before taking moringa if you are on any type of hormone-related medication.